faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

     ![quota-check-output](../Images/L2T1S9.png)

-1. Here are the few examples of prompts that you can try giving to the **Data Agent**.
+1. Here are a few examples of prompts that you can try giving to the **Data Agent**.

     ```
-    Provide me the total number of customers.
+    Provide me with the total number of customers.
     ```

     ![quota-check-output](../Images/L2T1S10.png)